akhilkv-sml/beam-concurreny-examples/README.md

 # beam-concurreny-examples
-Explore Apache Beam's multi-threading and asynchronous processing capabilities with this repository.
-Discover practical examples and code snippets demonstrating how to leverage parallelism and concurrency in Apache Beam pipelines.

 Apache Beam is a powerful and flexible stream and batch processing model that allows you to develop data processing pipelines that are portable across various execution engines.
-When it comes to scaling your Apache Beam pipeline, one key aspect to consider is leveraging multithreading for improved performance.
+When it comes to scaling your Apache Beam pipeline, one key aspect to consider is leveraging multithreading/Asynchronous Programming for improved performance.

 > Scaling in Apache Beam with Multi-Threading and Asynchronous Programming